Why You Can't Hear Voice in Your CS2 Demo (Fixes)

 tv_listen_voice_indices_h -1

--1 unmutes everyone.
-To hear only specific players, set both to a slot bitmask instead - the voice comms calculator builds that number for you.
+-1 fills every bit of both halves of the bitfield, so it unmutes everyone.
+To hear only specific players you want a slot bitmask in the first command and 0 in the _h one - the voice comms calculator builds it for you.

-5. The slot number now points at the wrong player
+5. The number points at the wrong player

 6. You can hear voice but can't tell who's talking